lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 </Router>
 ```

 Any path will match first route, so the the `Home` component will be rendered whether the user is at '/' or '/sign-up'. _talk a little bit about why this can be useful, eg. for making sure that layout components, menus and such, display no matter what_ But what if you only want the `Home` component to be visible to users on the home page and not to those who have navigated to `/sign-up`?
-By using RR's `exact` prop on the first route, you can ensure that the route will match _only if the current URL is an exact match_.
+By using React Router's `exact` prop on the first route, you can ensure that the route will match _only if the current URL is an exact match_.

 ```js
  <Route exact path='/'>